dotnet/docs/docs/core/tools/dotnet-new.md

 ## Description

-The `dotnet new` command provides a convenient way to initialize a valid .NET Core project.
+The `dotnet new` command creates a .NET Core project or other artifacts based on a template.

 The command calls the [template engine](https://github.com/dotnet/templating) to create the artifacts on disk based on the specified template and options.